benmiller314/cdm2020fall/schedule.md

 <!--
 Generative loop writing
 Offline sketching
+NEW AFTER 2020fall: Troubleshoot with Ben if your content doesn't work like the tutorial's.
-Self-paced tutorialing
+EXT: Self-paced tutorialing
-Ben HW: record and post GH Pages demo, if you don't yet have it giffed -->
+Ben HW: Record and post screencast on <nav><ul><li><a> and resizing with padding.
+-->

 * **Do** more of the [HTML and CSS tutorial](https://internetingishard.com/html-and-css/), including at least The Box Model (5) and CSS Selectors (6), if you haven't yet.